 Scatter Plot

 A scatter plot renders individual (x, y) data points as markers.
-It supports trend lines, error bars, variable point sizes, and six marker shapes.
+It supports trend lines, error bars, variable point sizes, per-point colors, and six marker shapes.

 Import path: kuva::plot::scatter::ScatterPlot